jaraoscar/moneyxchange/README.md

 ## Run the app
 ### Database
-- Run the following script on MySQL, it can be found at: `moneyxchange/server/moneyxchange-api/src/main/resources/script.sql`
+- Run the following script on MySQL, it can be found @ `moneyxchange/server/moneyxchange-api/src/main/resources/script.sql`
-- MySQL connection properties can be modified at: `moneyxchange/server/moneyxchange-api/src/main/resources/application.properties`
+- MySQL connection properties can be modified @ `moneyxchange/server/moneyxchange-api/src/main/resources/application.properties`
 - A `user` table will be created after the script execution.
 - The following user will be created: